spotinst/help/src/docs/ocean/features/vngs/README.md

 ## How it works

-To create a VNG in Ocean, you configure sets of labels and taints (Kubernetes) or attributes (ECS), along with a custom image, instance profile, security groups, and a user data script, which will be used for the nodes that will serve your labeled workloads.
+To create a Virtual Node Group in Ocean, you configure sets of labels and taints (Kubernetes) or attributes (ECS), along with a custom image, instance profile, security groups, and a user data script, which will be used for the nodes that will serve your labeled workloads.

 For pods without constraints configured, Ocean will choose the VNG with the most chances to serve other pods in the future (meaning the VNG with the most labels).
 If no VNG can serve such a pod, Ocean will use the internal configuration set on the Ocean cluster object.